 You certainly don't have to limit yourself to dipping only chips and veggies.
 Personally, I could see myself dipping pieces of my pork rind keto bread into the cheese.

-This hot cheese dip is also great served in a fondue pot.
-And, I think low carb meatballs would be ideal for dipping into the pot with long forks.
+In addition, this hot cheese dip is great served in a fondue pot.
+I think low-carb meatballs would be ideal for dipping into the pot with long forks.